PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-11 08:44:00
+Last updated: 2024-04-11 08:45:47
-Random Quote: These days, even women go to war.
-I mean, when you finally get older, there's not gonna be that kind of discrimination like we got now. - Seong Gi-hun
+Random Quote: I don't want to be good.
+I am going to be great. - Pablo Escobar